-Bucks County DUI Refusal Attorney
+Bucks County DUI Refusal Lawyer

-I have over a decade of experience providing skilled and aggressive representation to individuals facing the suspension of their driving privileges for chemical test refusal in Bucks County, Montgomery County and the surrounding counties.
+I have over a decade of experience providing skilled and aggressive representation to individuals facing the suspension of their driving privileges for chemical test refusal in Bucks County, Montgomery County, and the surrounding counties.
 Contact me at (215) 752-5282 for a free initial consultation or fill out the confidential contact form for an immediate response.
 Appointments are available after business hours and on weekends.

 - You are under arrest for DUI

-- A chemical test refusal will result in a minimum 1 year license suspension
+- A chemical test refusal will result in a minimum 1-year license suspension

 Examples of Behavior Considered as a Refusal